Nina Dobrev Posts A Series Of Bathing Suit Pics To Announce Her Return To ‘XXX’

 “This is amazing news.
 I can’t wait,” one Instagram user commented.
 A second commented on how excited they were to learn Becky would be returning for the sequel, “Yesssss!!!!
 Becky is my favorite cuz I can totally relate as a techie/nerd, cant wait!!”

-As The Hollywood Reporter reminded us a few months ago, there will be one small change to the xXx franchise as Diesel is now the co-owner.
+As the Hollywood Reporter reminded us a few months ago, there will be one small change to the xXx franchise as Diesel is now the co-owner.
 Diesel and his production company One Race Films teamed up with The H Collective to purchase the rights to the entire xXx franchise from Revolution Studios back in April.
 This only added to the franchises Diesel owns as he also purchased rights to Riddick/Pitch Black from Universal Studios.

 As those who follow Dobrev on Instagram know, the actress hasn’t posted too many updates about her professional or personal life as of late.
 So, fans were thrilled to learn she’d be on the screen again for xXx 4.
 Nina has posted several beach pictures over the last month as she appears to be soaking up as much sun as she can before summer ends.